atanumondal7/Verilog-Workspace/README.md

 ### Projects:

-1. Traffic Light Simulator - A fully functional traffic light simulator with custom delays and timing logic.
+1. Traffic Light Simulator - A fully functional traffic light simulator with custom delays and timing logic based upon clock edge.

 2. Accumulator (Manual) - Built from primitives gates, this accumulator houses a Ripple Carry Adder (RCA) which performs the sequential addition logic at clock edge